0x48piraj/rqmts/README.md

    * I found this repository and thought, _"Hmm..
 I think I can simply this problem while trying to match **pipreqs** results"_
    * **pigar** queries pypi servers, big no-no. Ideally, it should be local. _(on fallback? then maybe ..)_
    * Other than that, **pigar** recommends using Pipenv ([pipenv has serious issues](https://news.ycombinator.com/item?id=18612590))
+   * **poetry** quotes "Be aware, however, that it will also install poetry's dependencies which might cause conflicts."
-   * Sheer curiousity. _"I wonder if I can create a project that has potential of thosands of stars and most importantly, hundreds of contributors under 24 hours"_
+   * Sheer curiousity. _"can I create a project that has potential of collecting thosands of stars and most importantly, hundreds of contributors?"_
 * Manually ?
    * _Are you serious right now ?_